Hall Lane, Haigh

 Twelve almshouses for the poor erected by Dame Dorothy Bradshagh in 1772.
 In 1828 contained ten dwellings, each having a sitting-room and pantry below and a chamber above, with a little garden attached - for the benefit of the townships of Haigh, Wigan, Aspull, and Blackrod.

-In 1899 preference still given to Haigh people who have worked in the mines; applicants must be over fifty, and adherents of the Established Church.
-(1)
+In 1899 preference was still given to Haigh people who had worked in the mines; applicants must be over fifty, and regular church attenders.